Other Common Names: summer lilac, orange eye; genus also spelled Buddleia

-WA Quarantine list, WAC 16-752 except sterile cultivars.
+WAC 16-752, WSDA Quarantine list (prohibited plant list), except sterile cultivars.
 Buddleja davidii (butterfly bush) is a quarantined species, except for ‘accepted sterile cultivars’, defined as those that produce less than 2% viable seed.
 Sterile cultivars are increasingly available in the nursery trade due to a similar quarantine established by the Oregon Department of Agriculture in 2011.
 Listing this species on WSDA's quarantine brings parity to nursery sales between the two states.

 - The Oregon Department of Agriculture's list of accepted cultivars is found here.